josmaf/bx-tensorflow-demo/doc/tutorial.md

 In this tutorial you'll learn how to:

 1. Create a Docker image to train a neural network that classifies images of clothing
-2. Import the image and a dataset of training data (labeled clothing photos) into BatchX
+2. Import the Docker image into BatchX
+3. Import a dataset of labeled clothing photos into BatchX
-3. Run your BatchX image
+4. Run your BatchX image (namely, the Docker image you've already imported in step 2)
-4. Get results
+5. Get results

 # Prerequisites